 Adobo Cauliflower Steak

-Now that Spring is finally here we asked Shatia Chesson to do a recipe for the Loisa fam using her favorite produce in season, where she utilizes a mezcla of Latin flavors to make a vegan dinner anyone can easily replicate at home.
+Shatia Chesson's recipe uses her favorite produce in season and a mezcla of Latin flavors to make a vegan dinner anyone can replicate at home.

 By Shatia Chesson | @shatiachesson

 Growing up in the Northeast, spring and summer have always been my favorite seasons.
 Warmer weather makes me happiest–the days are longer, warmer, the sun shines brighter, and the produce gets exciting.

 Spring brings bright green vibrant vegetables and fresh hydrating colorful fruits.
 I am a big fan of cruciferous vegetables like broccoli, brussels sprouts, and bok choy.
 Cauliflower is usually spotted all year round, meanwhile between February and June is when asparagus comes into season.